sowmyathogiti/Healthify/Contributions/Vineetha/README.md

 - As per the client requirement, we have designed the UI for the web application.
 - I have updated the whole PPT with newly added web designed UI and modified version of the Phone screen UI and added into the proposal document. [commit](https://github.com/sowmyathogiti/Healthify/commit/09d5e05e16e282ad72ad2eb209381d3477a4944a)
 - As per the mentor’s requirement, I have converted the .ppt file into a .md file to make visible directly without downloading the raw material. [commit](https://github.com/sowmyathogiti/Healthify/commit/adb5ce73efc4e47a258a09968f6e432b1fcaeece)
-- I have updated the cost Estimation and added the new .xlsx file and added a screenshot into the proposal. [commit] (https://github.com/sowmyathogiti/Healthify/commit/55ef39d162ece4ceeb9322d8ca9bf855c892fe77), [commit](https://github.com/sowmyathogiti/Healthify/commit/ae6d33d8679fd4a9cb4ad8620a326f9a3e599a7a)
+- I have updated the cost Estimation and added the new .xlsx file and added a screenshot into the proposal.[commit](https://github.com/sowmyathogiti/Healthify/commit/55ef39d162ece4ceeb9322d8ca9bf855c892fe77) , [commit](https://github.com/sowmyathogiti/Healthify/commit/ae6d33d8679fd4a9cb4ad8620a326f9a3e599a7a)
 - Attended the meeting which was organized by our team members in order to discuss the subsequent steps that need to be taken to develop our application.
 - I have updated the Jira workflow with new issues that were discussed in the prior meeting.
 - I have taken part in the zoom meeting class so as to discuss the subsequent stages to manage the project which was facilitated by Dr. Badami.